 Louisiana Will Uphold Another State’s License Suspension

-Louisiana participates in the Interstate Driver’s License Compact which affects driving laws throughout the country.
+Louisiana participates in the Interstate Driver’s License Compact, which affects driving laws throughout the country.
 The Compact is a legal agreement between 45 states and pertains to the enforcement of punishments for many kinds of vehicular offenses.
-Unfortunately, DUI convictions result in the harshest consequences.
+Unfortunately, the consequences of a DUI in Louisiana can be harsh.

 Requirements for the Enforcement of the Interstate Driver’s License Compact